 Temperatures rise dramatically in the corona, which can also only be seen during an eclipse as plasma streams outward like points on a crown.
 The corona can get about 3.5 million degrees F (2 million degrees C).
 As the corona cools, losing heat and radiation, matter is blown off as the solar wind.

 The sun is the largest and most massive object in the solar system.
-It is about 93 million miles from Earth.
+It is about 93 million miles (149.5 million km) from Earth.
+That distance is called an astronomical unit, or 1 AU, and is used to measure distances throughout the solar system.
 The sun's light and heat takes about eight minutes to reach us, which leads to another way to state the distance to the sun: 8 light-minutes.